Inspiring a lifetime of adventure

 As part of their Secondary School journey, pupils get the most benefit from learning opportunities that build resilience and independence, strengthen their confidence, and improve communication with their peers and teachers.
 Outdoor learning provides invaluable opportunities to build on these essential skills, that help children grow into confident, independent and successful adults.

-A secondary school outdoor adventure could fulfil a wide range of objectives.
+A Wildchild secondary school residential trip could fulfil a wide range of objectives.
 It could:

 – Help ease the transition from Primary school.